Got an interesting project to discuss?

 The design brief evolved overtime*, but the final goal was a functioning public wallet.
 What drew me to this project was their mandate of helping the world establish financial freedom with the mantra 'Privacy is a human right'.
 It also allowed me to collaborate with cryptographers working on exotic math and translate my traditional banking experience to the blockchain.

-*Zcash renamed themselves The Electric Coin Company to create a clear difference between the protocol/token itself and themselves as partial stewards of the coin.
-There is a second steward, the Zcash Foundation, which also works for the protocol’s benefit to ensure decentralization.
+There is a second steward, the Zcash Foundation, which also works for the protocol’s benefit.
+This is to ensure decentralization.
 I worked full time for ECC, but also collaborated with ZF extensively.
-For the sake of this case-study I will be talking about Zcash as a product and will use that name consistently, for clarity.
+Within this case study, for the sake of clarity, I will be talking about Zcash as a product (and will use that name consistently).

 My starting responsibility was to bootstrap a team and start working with leadership to create a public product.
 My initial mandate was to create the mobile wallet designs, hire developers, and provide design support for implementation.
 While interviewing developer candidates, we immediately spun up a user research project and found our first problem: How do you find users to interview if the product is completely secure and private?
 How do you get anonymous people to raise their hand into the air and announce themselves?
 This was going to be a fun project.